lucjones20/ES-synth-starter/README.md

         - Resolution:
         - Implementation:

 - e.
+Other instruments
+    - ...

+- f.
 Recording & Playback
     - ...

 * _(*Not implemented/Not implemented yet)_